Updated: Feb 8

 Stimulus checks aren't income at all; they're actually tax credits (i.e. they directly reduce the tax dollars you owe and/or increase the refund you're owed).
 These payments were a tax credit on your 2020 taxes, even though they were based on 2019 income.
 You don't have to claim these checks as income or input them into your taxes at all.

 If you didn't qualify for the stimulus checks or only received partial checks based on your 2019 income, but would have qualified based on your 2020 income, you can apply for a Recovery Rebate Credit.
-More information on that here.
+More information on that from the ISR here and if you're still struggling to understand the intricacies, check out this helpful article here.

 We know this can be confusing and frustrating, but we hope this information helps.
 Tax credits may lessen the amount you owe in taxes so don't panic.
 For more information or answers to your questions check out the IRS website or your state unemployment website.
 If you're not sure how to find your state website, just google (state name) unemployment taxes.

 PS - Don't forget to push your legislators to pass retroactive and continued pandemic relief.
 There is also a proposal on the table for unemployment taxes to be forgiven/refunded.
 Call your legislators and tell them you need that provision passed.
 Easy tools to take action at ExtendPUA.org